Private health cover

 It's where good business starts

-How do you know if there’s a problem with stress within your company?
-It’s important to be able to notice early enough when any of your staff may be experiencing difficulties so that you can make an appropriate intervention.
+How do you know if there’s a problem with individuals experiencing stress within your company?
+Stress amongst team members can often go unnoticed, especially within busy working environments as in many small businesses.
+It’s important to be able to identify the early signs of stress in employees so that you can intervene before the situation escalates.

-As with anything, prevention is better than cure, and many bosses are often unaware of the early warning signs of stress in their team with the result that the first they hear about it is when they get a doctor’s note signing the individual off work with a stress-related condition.
+As with anything, prevention is better than cure.
+Many business owners are often unaware of the early warning signs of workplace stress in their team.
+The first they hear about it may be when an individual is absent due to a stress related condition.

-Paying attention to the behaviour of the individuals in your team can help you ‘nip things in the bud’ before they develop too far.
-The following are some of the early warning behavioural signs that may indicate problems:
+Paying attention to the behavioural changes of the people in your team can help you intervene early, before more serious problems develop.
+The following are some of the early warning behavioural signs that may help to identify work-related stress:

 - Loss of motivation or commitment to the job

 - Presenteeism - working extra long hours but with no significant effect on performance

 - Uncharacteristic emotional displays such as angry outbursts or crying

 - Withdrawal from general social contact at work – isolating self